EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 This list provides the references used to develop and support the content covered in the NIC examinations.
 References will be the same across exam types for each exam.
 Candidates are responsible for using these most updated versions of references, as these editions were used to reference exam material.

-Milady’s Hair Removal Techniques: A Comprehensive Manual
+Milady’s Hair Removal Techniques: A Comprehensive

 Copyrighted 2004